 CC.6.5.2 Control Telephony and System Telephony

-CC.6.5.2.1 Control Telephony is the principle method by which a User's Responsible Engineer/Operator and The Company’s Control Engineers speak to one another for the purposes of control of the Total System in both normal and emergency operating conditions.
-Control Telephony provides secure point to point telephony for routine Control Calls, priority Control Calls and emergency Control Calls.
+CC.6.5.2.1 Control Telephony provides secure point to point telephony for routine Control Calls, priority Control Calls and emergency Control Calls.

-CC.6.5.2.2 System Telephony is an alternate method by which a User's Responsible Engineer/Operator and The Company’s Control Engineers speak to one another for the purposes of control of the Total System in both normal operating conditions and where practicable, emergency operating conditions.
-System Telephony uses an appropriate public communications network to provide telephony for Control Calls, inclusive of emergency Control Calls.
-For the avoidance of doubt, System Telephony could include but shall not be limited to: an analogue or digital telephone line; a mobile telephone or an internet-based voice communication system, all of which shall be connected to an appropriate public communications network.
+CC.6.5.2.2 System Telephony uses an appropriate public communications network to provide telephony for Control Calls, inclusive of emergency Control Calls.
+For the avoidance of doubt, System Telephony could include, but shall not be limited to: an analogue or digital telephone line; a mobile telephone or an internet-based voice communication system, all of which shall be connected to an appropriate public communications network.

 CC.6.5.2.3 Calls made and received over Control Telephony and System Telephony may be recorded and subsequently replayed for commercial and operational reasons.